 Ten years after the shock of Dallas, another imported daytime serial was at the centre of a harsh fight between the two competing broadcasters.
 In 1990, RAI decided to enter the market of imported daytime serials through the acquisition of an American soap opera produced by CBS, The Bold and the Beautiful, which during the same year debuted on RAI’s second channel, Raidue, where it scored unexpectedly high ratings and where its huge success would continue for four years.

 However, in 1994, the television rights for the show expired.
 RAI did not renew its options and Berlusconi fought to buy the show: in front of his higher economic offer to the American network, CBS, RAI was forced to back down15.

 Video 2.
 The opening credits of the first season of The Bold and the Beautiful in Italy, 1990.
-Please visit the online version of the article to watch this video.

 On April 4th, 1990, The Bold and the Beautiful was aired by Canale 5, which made it the cornerstone of its daytime slot, and still boasts an average daily audience of 6 million people.
 From then on, the soap opera genre in Italy has been defined by its slow narrative rhythm, its complicated and unrealistic love relationships, and its handsome “tabloid-style” characters.
 Similar to what happened with Dallas, once again Mediaset “stole” a successful TV show from RAI’s schedules and turned it into gold.
 After that “lesson” in the television market arena, it was evident that seriality was a crucial asset, which could not be underestimated any longer.